xaya/xaya_tutorials/Hello World!/README.md

 	wrapper = new XayaWrapper(dataPath, // The path to the game's executable file.
 		Properties.Settings.Default.Host, // The host, e.g. localhost or 127.0.0.1
 		"8900", // The game host port.
-Fixed at 8900 in libxayagame. ref result, // An error or success message.
+Can be any free port. ref result, // An error or success message.
 		CallbackFunctions.initialCallbackResult,
 		CallbackFunctions.forwardCallbackResult,